-The Barley Lane Campus caters for pupils between the ages onf 11-19.
-The pupils at Key Stage 3 follow the National Curriculum differentiated extensively to meet their special educational needs.Our aim for the 14-19 year old students here is to develop their independence skills and prepare them for adult life through the ASDAN curriculum.
+The Upper School caters for pupils between the ages of 12-19.
+The pupils at Key Stage 3 follow the National Curriculum highly differentiated and personalised to meet their special educational needs.Our aim for the 14-19 year old students here is to develop their independence skills and prepare them for adult life through the ASDAN curriculum.
 We offer a wide range of learning activities, many of which are undertaken in the local and wider community.
 We also provide additional opportunities for fun and learning through our extended school programme which is offered at lunchtimes, after school and during the holidays.
 All this adds up to an educational experience, which enables our students to enjoy and achieve in all that they do.

 Ensuring our students stay safe is a priority for us and the training we provide to staff, the school curriculum and many of our policies and procedures are geared to ensure that this happens.

 Encouraging our students to be healthy is an important part of our work and the ‘Healthy Schools’ status and the ‘Sportsmark/Activemark we have been awarded for our physical education provision show our commitment to this.
-The school nurse who is based at the campus oversees the medical and health needs of the children and young people in partnership with a range of other professionals who visit school on a regular basis.
+The school based nurse who is oversees the medical and health needs of the children and young people in partnership with a range of other professionals who visit school on a regular basis.

 We encourage our students to make a positive contribution to the school and the wider community.
 For example some may belong to the Student Council, which meets regularly to talk about school life and there are a number of events throughout the school year, when students help to raise money for good causes.